Sabres fire coach Krueger while in midst of 12-game skid

 Krueger’s firing continues to spin a revolving door of coaching and general manager changes in Buffalo.
 He became Buffalo’s fifth coach since Lindy Ruff was fired a month into the lockout-shortened 2013 season.
 And his firing comes nine months after Adams became the team’s third GM in six years after Jason Botterill was abruptly dismissed following a three-year tenure.

-It’s a season in which the Sabres have lurched from one crisis to another in dealing with a host of injuries to key players — captain Jack Eichel hasn’t been healthy all season and is out indefinitely with an upper body injury — and a two-week COVID-19-forced pause to their schedule, and being placed in the reformatted and ultra-competitive East Division.
+The Sabres have lurched from one crisis to another this season, dealing with a host of injuries to key players — captain Jack Eichel hasn’t been healthy all season and is out indefinitely with an upper body injury — a two-week COVID-19-forced pause to their schedule and being placed in the reformatted and ultra-competitive East Division.

-Though the Sabres were considered playoff long-shots to begin with, few expected the team to perform so poorly, especially following an offseason in which Buffalo signed 2018 NHL MVP Taylor Hall in free agency and acquired veteran Eric Staal in a trade with Minnesota.
+Though the Sabres were considered playoff longshots to begin with, few expected the team to perform so poorly, especially following an offseason in which Buffalo signed Hall, the 2018 NHL MVP, in free agency and acquired veteran Eric Staal in a trade with Minnesota.

-The additions have barely made a dent for a team that ranks last in the NHL in averaging 2.07 goals per game and having scored 36 times in five-on-five situations.
+The additions have barely made a dent for a team that ranks last in the NHL in averaging 2.07 goals per game and scoring 36 times in five-on-five situations.

 The 61-year-old Krueger was praised upon his arrival for having a reputation of being an innovator and motivator despite being out of hockey for five seasons while overseeing English Premier League soccer club Southampton.
 Krueger’s past, however, was rooted in hockey, mostly at the international level.